ognedin/gc-model/README.md

   Download and unzip the catalog file z0_cat_mc7.0_8.8_0.58.txt.gz

-  Jupiter notebook gc_model.ipynb provides examples of reading the catalog and making plots for Mgc-Mh relation and Age-Metallicity relation.
+  Jupyter notebook gc_model.ipynb provides examples of reading the catalog and making plots for Mgc-Mh relation and Age-Metallicity relation.